 The examples in this post are only the tip of the iceberg.

-There is no reason for you to use images that are appearing everywhere on the Internet.
+There is no reason for you to use the same images that are appearing everywhere on the Internet.

-It will only take you a few minutes to create your own, and make a terrific first impression on your readers.
+It will only take you a few minutes to create your own unique images.
+It will make a terrific first impression on your readers.